 - 1996 – The two original courts were re-roofed together with an outer insulating wall to Court 1, a covered walkway and a new main entrance.

 Crucial to the club’s success has been the dedication of members who have served as long term officers of the Committee.
 For example, John White was Secretary from 1964 until 1998.
 John and his wife Pauline, a former coach, served on the Committee for 33 years.
 The late Denys Hope, who died in 2005, was a member of 60 years standing and was unique in holding office continuously for 49 years, first as Secretary from 1943 to 1964 and then as Treasurer from 1964 to 1992.
 Clive Wildsmith, who joined the Committee in 1955, was President for 27 years.
-The current Treasurer, Roy Squires has held the office since 1992 and Brian Hargrave, who recently retired as Club Secretary, served for 7 years and managed the Premier Squash League (PSL) team for 14 years.
+The previous Treasurer, Roy Squires held the office for 13 years and Brian Hargrave, who retired as Club Secretary, served for 7 years and managed the Premier Squash League (PSL) team for 14 years.

-A team comprising of one lady and four men have been competing in the England Squash National Squash League (NL) [now the Premier Squash League] for 17 years.
-Duffield successes include defeating Broxbourne in a dramatic final to win the league in 1998 and narrowly losing in the play offs to Lexden in 2002, but finally becoming champions again in 2005/6 and 2006/7.
+A team comprising of one lady and four men competed in the England Squash Premier Squash League (formerly the National Squash League) for 17 years.
+Duffield successes include defeating Broxbourne in a dramatic final to win the league in 1998 and narrowly losing in the play offs to Lexden in 2002, but finally becoming champions again in 2005/6, 2006/7 and 2015/16.
+PSL players who have represented the Club include :

 Cassie Jackman MBE – The former world No 1 and world champion represented the Club in the former NL with distinction for 7 seasons until she was forced to retire in 2005 with a back injury.

 Paul Hargrave – Graduated through the Club’s junior coaching system and was a founder member of the NL team back in 1994.
-He is still a member of the current squad.
 Paul represented England 28 times at junior level, was British Open U14 and U16 Champion and European U19 Junior Champion, with a high of England No 12 and World No 52.

 Kevin White – also graduated through the Club’s junior coaching system and was a founder member of the NL team back in 1994.
 Kevin always shone at a local, national and international level.
 His achievements range from being the Derbyshire County Mens Open Champion in 1998/9, 1999/2000, 2007/8, 2008/9 and 2009/10, as well as being the Derbyshire County Mens O35 Champion from 2005/6 for 5 consecutive years.
 Kevin played for the Duffield PSL team from 1991 for 20 years, winning the Derbyshire County Championship title 6 times.
 He was England O35 International and team captain from 2007 to 2009, runner-up in the O40 National Championships in 2011 and won the mens O40 British Open Championship in 2010.

-Joel Hinds – former junior member and current PSL squad member, became the second individual British winner in the seventh World University Squash Championships, in Melbourne in July 2010, beating Germany’s Jens Schoor 11-6, 11-7, 11-2 in the final.
+Joel Hinds – former junior member became the second individual British winner in the seventh World University Squash Championships, in Melbourne in July 2010, beating Germany’s Jens Schoor 11-6, 11-7, 11-2 in the final.

 Lee Beachill, James Willstrop, Marcus Berrett and Adrian Grant – have previously represented the Club in the PSL while making the transition from junior to senior level.